sjthompsonuk/Udacity-Neighborhood-Map-Project/README.md

 * Run `npm install` - the basic react-create-app dependencies only, there are no additional dependencies required
 * Run `npm start` - for the built in server, which will automatically load.

+### Creating the build state

+When ready to deploy to a server:

+* Run `npm run build`
+* Then deploy to server as required.
+You could use Heroku or Digital Ocean if needed.

 ## Functionality

 The App is fairly simple: